 Table of Contents

 Acute bronchitis is an acute inflammation of the mucous membrane of the bronchi.
-Due to its pathogenesis, it is frequently accompanied by an upper respiratory tract infection.
-In cases where the trachea is involved as well, this is referred to as tracheobronchitis.
-Depending on the cause, one differentiates between infectious and irritative acute bronchitis.
+Due to its pathogenesis, acute bronchitis is frequently accompanied by an upper respiratory tract infection.
+Cases where the trachea is also involved are referred to as tracheobronchitis.
+Bronchitis can be infectious or irritative acute, depending on the cause.

 Acute bronchitis is widespread

 Acute bronchitis is a very common disease.
-It occurs frequently during the winter months but there is no gender-specific frequency.
-Children and adolescents are more prone to developing acute bronchitis than adults are.
+It occurs frequently during the winter months and affects both genders equally.
+Children and adolescents are more prone to developing acute bronchitis than adults.

-In this context, it should be emphasized that the diagnosis of acute bronchitis is often made premature or too quickly in the absence of laboratory parameters that could point in the right direction.
-Not every cough accompanying an upper respiratory tract infection is caused by an inflammation of the mucous membrane of the bronchi.
+Because it is so common, diagnosis is often made prematurely or too quickly in the absence of laboratory parameters that could point practitioners in the right direction.
+Not every cough that accompanies an upper respiratory tract infection is caused by an inflammation of the mucous membrane of the bronchi.

 In most cases, acute bronchitis is preceded by an upper respiratory tract infection.
-Approximately 90 % of all cases of acute bronchitis are caused by viruses.
-Other pathogenic agents such as bacteria, fungi or chemical irritants, on the other hand, are only in rare cases the primary cause of the disease.
+Approximately 90% of all cases of acute bronchitis are caused by viruses.
+Other pathogenic agents such as bacteria, fungi, or chemical irritants are rarely the primary cause of this disease.

-Upon entering the system, the viruses make their way through the mouth or the nose and throat area, respectively, via the trachea into the primary bronchi.
+Upon entering the system, the viruses make their way through the mouth or the nose and throat area via the trachea into the primary bronchi.
 Once there, they attack the cells of the mucous membrane of the bronchi and impair ciliary function.
-As a result, mucus and pathogens are removed from the bronchi at a slower rate or to a lesser extent leading to increased mucous production.
-This results in mucus accumulation, which, in turn, leads to an irritation of the sensors along the airway prompting cough.
+Mucus and pathogens are then removed from the bronchi more slowly or to a lesser extent than usual, leading to increased mucus production.
+This results in mucus accumulation, which, in turn, leads to an irritation of the sensors along the airway, prompting cough.

-Therefore, coughing in the context of acute bronchitis should first be considered to be the body’s reaction to the expectoration of mucus meaning a typical cough with acute bronchitis represents a fallback mechanism to ensure mucociliary clearance that is no longer provided by the cilia under attack.
+Coughing in the context of acute bronchitis is considered to be the body’s reaction to the expectoration of mucus—that is, a typical cough with acute bronchitis represents a fallback mechanism to ensure mucociliary clearance that is no longer provided by the cilia under attack.

 The most common bacterial pathogens of acute bronchitis are: